Raspberry Pi 4B

 repository for loading the image:

-You can download all of these files with the shell script in tools/bcm2711/bootfiles.sh
+You can download all of these files with the shell script in tools/bcm2711/bootfiles.sh.

 SD Card Formatting

-commands for formatting the SD card on Linux.
+Here is a list of fdisk commands for formatting the SD card on Linux.
 The tutorial assumes the SD card is at

-, but you can find the location of your SD card with lsblk
+/dev/sda, but you can find the location of your SD card with lsblk.
+Make very sure you verify that the name is

 correct, or you can lose data by formatting a different device.